jerome8575/studentManagementSystem/README.md

 # studentManagementSystem

-basic student management system with python and pysimplegui GUI user can create a student with lastName, first name, id number and gpa Storesd all students alphabetically
+Basic student management system for a school.
+The user of the program can create a new student and fill the student with its first name, last name and grade.
+Next, the user may add classes to a students schedule.
+The classes are categorized by subject.
+The program also keeps a list of students in alphabetical order.